cfrydenlund01/earCrawler/README.md

 - The Trade.gov and Federal Register clients honour `TRADEGOV_MAX_CALLS` and `FR_MAX_CALLS` environment budgets.
 Requests use exponential backoff with structured retry logs, and the on-disk cache key now incorporates Accept/User-Agent headers to avoid stale mixes across CLI environments.

 ## Proposal Assets
-- `scripts/demo-end-to-end.ps1` produces a deterministic crawl → KG → bundle
-  run with fixtures and emits a summary artefact.
+- `scripts/demo-end-to-end.ps1` produces a deterministic crawl -> KG -> bundle run with fixtures and emits a summary artefact.
+The script uses the active `python` interpreter by default; override with `-Python` to call a specific executable.
-- `scripts/build-release.ps1` orchestrates wheel/EXE/installer builds and
-  writes SHA-256 checksums for signing.
+- `scripts/build-release.ps1` orchestrates wheel/EXE/installer builds and writes SHA-256 checksums for signing.
-- `docs/proposal/architecture.md`, `docs/proposal/security.md`, and
-  `docs/proposal/observability.md` capture the architecture story, security posture, and SLO model pitched in the proposal.
+- `docs/proposal/architecture.md`, `docs/proposal/security.md`, and `docs/proposal/observability.md` capture the architecture story, security posture, and SLO model pitched in the proposal.
 - `api_clients.EarCrawlerApiClient` is a typed helper for downstream consumers of the FastAPI facade.

 ---